Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Data

-The resulting PSFs are modelled as Moffat functions at a sub-pixel resolution of $0.489$, $0.404$, $0.426$, and $0.471$ pixels.
-The derived PSF mean FWHM is \ang{;;0.16}, \ang{;;0.47}, \ang{;;0.49}, and \ang{;;0.50}, therefore under-sampled given the pixel sizes of \ang{;;0.1} and \ang{;;0.3} in the VIS and NISP images, respectively.
+The resulting PSFs were modelled as Moffat functions at a sub-pixel resolution of $0.489$, $0.404$, $0.426$, and $0.471$ pixels.
+The derived PSF mean FWHM is \ang{;;0.16}, \ang{;;0.47}, \ang{;;0.49}, and \ang{;;0.50}.
+Therefore, the PSF is undersampled given the pixel sizes of \ang{;;0.1} and \ang{;;0.3} in the VIS and NISP images, respectively.
 We measure a mean $\chi^2$ per degree of freedom of approximately $9$, $12$, $5$ and $2$, with variations of these values by $\sim50\%$ across the field of view.
 The PSFs are calculated in circular apertures with diameters of 51 pixels (\ang{;;5.1}) in \IE, and 35 pixels (\ang{;;10.5}) in the three NISP bands.
 The $\chi^2$ value is sensitive to the details of the PSF in its wings, where the residuals per pixel are nevertheless less than $10^{-3}$.
 Lower $\chi^2$ values near unity with identical central PSF are obtained for other versions of the \IE reduced image.
 The FWHM of the resulting PSF varies across the field of view by $\lesssim5\%$ in all bands, and we adopt a polynomial of degree 5 for modelling these angular variations, as this corresponds to a minimum of the reduced $\chi^2$.
 The ellipticities of the PSF FWHM have $(a-b)/(a+b)=0.03$, $0.04$, $0.003$, and $0.02$ (where $a$ and $b$ are the major and minor axes of the ellipses, respectively), with variations of the same order of magnitude across the field of view as the FWHM.

-We caution that the PSF with $1.6$ pixel FHWM in the \IE band may bias the effective radii and S\'ersic indices of the 20\% smallest of the \IE$\le21$ bulges with effective diameter (twice the effective radii) in the $0.1$ to $4.8$ pixels interval (that is at most 3 times the PSF FWHM).
-The 3 times lower resolution in each of the NISP bands increases the fraction of galaxies with effective diameter smaller than 1.47 arcsec (3 times the NISP \JE PSF FHWM) to 55\%.
-The flat bulge residual in \fg\ref{fig:exple-2} and the low-level residual structure in \fg\ref{fig:exple-1} (both in the Appendix, and with effective bulge radii of 1.6 and 2.2 pixels, respectively), provide a visual illustration of the modelling in the central pixels of galaxies and the possible impact of the PSF.
+We caution that the PSF with a $1.6$ pixel full width at half maximum (FHWM) in the \IE band may bias the effective radii and S\'ersic indices of the 20\% smallest of the \IE$\le21$ bulges with an effective diameter (twice the effective radii) in the $0.1$ to $4.8$ pixels interval (that is at most three times the PSF FWHM).
+The three times lower resolution in each of the NISP bands increases the fraction of galaxies with an effective diameter smaller than 1.47 arcsec (three times the NISP \JE PSF FHWM) to 55\%.
+The flat bulge residual in \fg\ref{fig:exple-2} and the low-level residual structure in \fg\ref{fig:exple-1} (with effective bulge radii of 1.6 and 2.2 pixels, respectively) provide a visual illustration of the modelling in the central pixels of galaxies and the possible impact of the PSF.